The Diner (Jamesburg, NJ)

-Our waitress was friendly.
+Our waitress at The Diner was friendly.
 However, it took her a while to come back to our table for refills and a couple of requests.

 The coffee was good.
 There was nothing unique about it, but it was decent diner coffee.

-The diner has most everything you want in a diner.
+The Diner (Jamesburg) menu has most everything you want in a diner.
 They have plenty of breakfast, lunch, and dinner.
 They even have fajitas.
 I did, notice, they were missing a large selection of seafood (which is usually common in diners).

 There was also a handwritten page specials.
 When I saw a Greek Salad with soup and a dessert for $11.50, I knew I couldn’t beat that price.
 Originally I wanted something else that would have cost $20+.